smallpdf/regisshtry/README.md

 ## Installation

 - Set your local environment variables
-  - REGISHHTRY_REMOTE to ssh login e.g. "user@remote-host"
+  - `REGISHHTRY_REMOTE` to ssh login e.g. "user@remote-host"
-  - REGISHHTRY_PATH to a remote path e.g. "/home/user/registry"
+  - `REGISHHTRY_PATH` to a remote path e.g. "/home/user/registry"
-- run `./install.sh /usr/local/bin` or where ever you want to install it
+- Copy `regisshtry` to `/usr/local/bin` or where ever you want to install it
-  - will install regisshtry-pull / regisshtry-push locally and regisshtry-receive on the remote host
 - Good to go